96koushikroy/CSE-225-Project/README.md

 > **Word Meaning Module**

 > Trie Data Structure was used to solve this.
 At the end of every node the meaning of the word was kept.
+So, for a search key the Time Complexity of the search was O(key_length).

 > **Synonym Module**